 With work nonexistent and their traditional activities impracticable, desperate families had no choice but to take up the grueling, dangerous work of recuperanti (salvagers).
 They scoured the trenches, bunkers, outbuildings, woods, and pastures in search of articles of brass, lead, copper, and iron, to sell to scrap dealers.
 Bombs and shells sometimes exploded as they were being dug up or disarmed, maiming and killing the recuperanti.

 But with time, towns were rebuilt, forests regrew, pasture land was reclaimed, and the people of the plateau gradually returned to some semblance of their lives before the war.
 They also saw the potential in a new source of income: tourism.
-Today, golf, tennis, shopping, adventure parks, museums, ice hockey games, concerts, Christmas markets, and other tourist attractions draw visitors; the real star attractions, though, are nature, and of course, cheese!—the only cheese that can rightfully and legally be called Asiago.
+Today, golf, tennis, shopping, adventure parks, bungee jumping (off one of Europe’s highest viaducts), museums, ice hockey games and ice shows, concerts, festivals, Christmas markets, and other tourist attractions draw visitors; the real star attractions, though, are nature, and of course, cheese!—the only cheese that can rightfully and legally be called Asiago.
 Visitors eager for genuine aged Asiago happily traverse the rough, rocky roads to the far-flung, rustic malghe (dairies).

 One of these is Malga Porta Manazzo, altitude 1800 meters, where the legendary Toni Rodeghiero, now in his early 80’s, carries on the millenium-old cheese making tradition.
 He crafts his product not by recipe or formula, but by feel, heating the milk on an open wood fire in a copper cauldron that once belonged to his grandfather.
-Like a number of other malghe, Porta Manazzo not only sells cheese, but offers simple meals of local dishes, such as polenta and salami, in a simple setting.
-Visitors should not expect cozy eateries with charming, tourist-pleasing decor; malghe are working dairies, with all that entails.
-Actually, most look rather makeshift, which is part of their authenticity.
-Artisan cheese, like wine, embodies terroir, and once you’ve sampled genuine Asiago cheese from a malga, you will never again accept imitations.
+Like a number of other malghe, Porta Manazzo not only sells cheese, but offers simple meals of local dishes, such as polenta and soppressa, in a simple setting.
+Visitors should not expect to find eateries that are charmngly decorated to please tourists; malghe are working dairies, with all that entails.
+Actually, many look rather run down or makeshift, which is part of their authenticity.
+Artisan cheese, like wine, embodies the concept of terroir, and once you’ve sampled genuine Asiago cheese from a malga, you will never again accept imitations.

 Hikers trek up and down the Calà dal Sasso, where woodsmen once made the grueling descent to the valley (at least one mountain biker has climbed the entire path non-stop!).
 They criss-cross the plateau to visit the sites of The Great War, and go in search of the secret geological oddities hidden in the dark woods: the Tanzerloch, where witches were seen dancing an obscene dance with the devil, the Stonhaus, home of the ogre, and the Castelloni di San Marco, an astonishing natural labyrinth of rocks and boulders, where you almost expect to see gnomes and elves peering out from between the monoliths.
 The Città di Roccia (City of Rock) on Monte Fior, above Foza, is an amazing expanse of stratified rock formations likened to little skyscrapers.
 (It is still lined with trenches and pitted with craters).
 These geological wonders, as well as the lack of surface water, are the result of karst processes: rain and melting snow don’t collect on the surface, but seep into the porous limestone rock, dissolving it and creating bizarre rock formations, sinkholes and caverns.
 Over 3,000 caverns have been explored, with the deepest extending down 1,000 meters!